newrelic/nr-reports/README.md

 ### Running Reports

-Storybook supports three ways to run reports.
+Reports supports three ways to run reports.

 1. Using the command line interface (CLI)